 By the beginning of twelfth grade, seniors should have most of their college planning and research completed.
 They should be enrolled in challenging courses and be reaching the peak of involvement in leadership (within their respective activities).

-During the first several weeks of school, college counselors meet with students individually and in small groups during Advisory to discuss the logistics and practicalities of the college application process: obtaining and filling out forms, sending test scores and transcripts, approaching/obtaining letters of recommendation, and continuing to focus on academic classes.
-A Parent College Night should provide opportunity for Senior parents to inquire/address specific questions as a group.
-Students should be encouraged to visit counselors during any free period throughout the day for further clarification.
-Students should also be encouraged to take a second round of testing during this time.
-TMS takes responsibility for supporting each student’s college applications by writing the counselor recommendation, completing the secondary school report, and gathering the teacher letters of recommendation and school transcripts.
-These packages, together with an Upper School Profile, are submitted to the universities.
+During the first several weeks of school, our college counselors meet with students individually and in groups during Advisory period to discuss the logistics and practicalities of the college application process: Filling out forms, sending test scores and transcripts, obtaining teacher letters of recommendation, and focusing on classes.
+A Fall College Planning Night provides the opportunity for seniors and their parents to inquire/address specific questions as a group.
+Students will be encouraged to visit their college counselors during any free period throughout the day for further clarification.
+We support each student’s college applications by writing a college counselor letter of recommendation and completing a Secondary School Report.
+These packages, together with the Upper School Profile and high school transcript, are submitted to colleges and universities.

 Students will also be encouraged to take a second round of ACT and/or SAT testing in the Fall.

 $6,402,600 in renewable academic scholarship offers (over four years)